trochford/Laminar/docs/step-by-step.md

 ![Edit yaml](images/view-edit-yaml.png)

 ```
-Scroll down to find the NodePort for the my-web Service.
+Scroll down to find the nodePort for the my-web Service.
 ```

 ![Find NodePort](images/nodeport.png)

 ```
-Hit the IP from minikube ip at the nodeport port in a browser.
+Hit the IP from minikube ip at the nodePort in a browser.
 ```

 ![Hit Kubernetes version of my-web](images/minikube-rocks.png)